JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 ### begin

-Methods named `begin` are used to connect to network with DHCP or static IP settings.
+Methods named `begin` are used to connect to network.

+In many libraries the hardware is initialized at first call to `begin`.

-Some Ethernet hardware requires to set the MAC address.
-Then all versions of [`begin`](https://www.arduino.cc/reference/en/libraries/ethernet/ethernet.begin/) have it as a first parameter.
+If the library requires to set the MAC address, then all versions of [`begin`](https://www.arduino.cc/reference/en/libraries/ethernet/ethernet.begin/) have it as a first parameter.

 For WiFi libraries [`begin`](https://www.arduino.cc/reference/en/libraries/wifi/wifi.begin/) has parameters for SSID and password/key and optional BSSID.
 It joins the specified AP.

-Static IP settings for Ethernet are usually additional parameters for `begin`.
-Static IP settings for WiFi libraries use method `config` to set the IP addresses.
+Static IP settings for legacy Ethernet libraries are additional parameters for `begin`.
+WiFi libraries and modern Ethernet libraries use method `config` to set the static IP addresses data.

-If static IP is not provided, `begin` connects to network using DHCP to get the network settings.
+If static IP is not provided, `begin` uses DHCP to get the network settings.

-Method `begin` for DHCP is blocking.
-It returns 1 when DHCP settings were received and 0 if DHCP failed.
 For Ethernet libraries `begin` for DHCP can have additional optional parameters for timeouts for DHCP communication.
-WiFiNINA, for example, has `setTimeout` to set the timeout for `begin`.
+For WiFi libraries, WiFiNINA, for example, has `setTimeout` to set the timeout for `begin`.

+Method `begin` is blocking.
+It returns 1 it was successful (initialized hardware, joined AP, retrieved IP settings by  DHCP) and 0 if it failed.

-In esp8266 and esp32 WiFi libraries `begin` is not blocking.
-User must check `status()` or use method `waitForConnectResult`.
+(In esp8266 and esp32 WiFi libraries `begin` is not blocking.
+User must check `status()` or use method `waitForConnectResult`.)

 In some WiFi libraries method `begin` without parameters attempts to join the last used AP.